AnggaR96s/Reforestation/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## I wouldn't buy anything with velcro.
+It's a total rip-off.